pt9999/fixlang_minilib/README.md

 Minilib is a small library for [FixLang](https://github.com/tttmmmyyyy/fixlang).

-This library is still under construction.
+This library is still work in progress.

 ## Tested Platform
 - x86_64-linux-gnu